 Many call millinery a craft, but it's a lot more than that.
-For me each hat I create is piece of art, a part of me and is designed and created methodically.
+For me each hat is piece of art, a part of me and is designed and created methodically.
 All my hats are made from scratch and every piece of trim (decoration) on each is thought out before being stitched on.
 Most people having an opportunity to observe hats being made call it hard work because they never realized how much went into the design of one little hat.
-I call it creating extensions of myself, and for those who are looking for hats I hope you find some you feel are extensions of who you are as well.
+I call it creating extensions of myself and for those looking for hats I hope you find some you feel are extensions of who you are as well.

-I've heard some refer to the art of millinery as a craft.
-Webster's dictionary defines a craft as a trade needing special skills.
+I've heard some refer to the art of millinery as a craft, which Webster's dictionary defines a craft as a trade needing special skills.
 That definition is without doubt true; especially for artisans with the visions, skills, and tools to skillfully craft blocks of wood into the beautiful wooden shapes we call hat blocks.

-We, the millinery artist take those skillfully crafted shapes, which themselves are works of art steps further and duplicate them using various mediums, making them soft blocks.
+We, the millinery artist take those skillfully crafted shapes, which themselves are works of art steps further and duplicate them using various mediums making them soft blocks.
 Those soft blocks would be nothing more than softer forms of the originals without the artfully applied feathers, flowers, horsehair, ribbons, jewels, and such, and thus the "Art of Millinery" would not be achieved.